acdh-oeaw/arche-metadata-crawler/docs/metadata_formats.md

 ### Providing multiple property values for a single entity

-There are two conventions possible (and they can be mixed):

 * Leave other cells empty, e.g.
   ```
   | hasTitle | hasIdentifier | hasContact |